mfaizan44/Robotic-arm-sorting-out-batteries/README.md

 The dataset used for training and testing the system is available at [Train Data & Test Data](https://drive.google.com/drive/folders/1BnLuf_FTUME0__BmJJTMBvCkZ9AJFn8p?usp=sharing).
 The dataset includes images of AA, D, and 9V batteries in various orientations and lighting conditions.

+We assembled a comprehensive dataset comprising 1581 training images, each containing up to 9 batteries, and 194 validation images to develop and evaluate our models.
+Additionally, we created a separate test set of 109 new images to assess the model's performance in novel environments.
+This diverse dataset is crucial for training and validating robust deep learning models tailored for battery classification tasks.

 ## Requirements

 - Epson VT6 robot